 - Limited cover - The types of insurance, and

-- Not portable - If you move to a different
+- Not portable - If you change super funds; have

 - Who gets paid - If you do not make a binding beneficiary nomination, or your

 fund does not offer binding nominations, the super trustee will

 decide who gets your benefits when you die, although your

 - Ends at around age 65 - Life insurance